N12 – Terminating a Tenancy for Purchaser’s Own Use

 Form N12 is a notice to end the tenancy that can be given to the tenant if the rental unit is required for residential use by someone such as a landlord, purchaser, or caregiver.

-Make sure to use the most up to date forms which can be found on the Landlord and Tenant Board website, and take into consideration the length of time it will take to evict the tenant.
+Make sure to use the most up to date forms, which can be found on the Landlord and Tenant Board website, and take into consideration the length of time it will take to evict the tenant, which could be up to 5 months or longer.

 Monthly Tenancy